mvisat/async-rwlock/README.md

 - `timeout?: number`. **Default**: `Infinity`.
 - Returns: `Promise<void>`.

-Acquire a read or write lock.
+Acquire a read/write lock.

 `timeout` is how long it will wait to acquire the lock before promise is rejected in milliseconds.
 If `timeout` is not in range `0 <= timeout < Infinity`, it will wait indefinitely.

 #### `unlock()`
 - Returns: `void`.

-Release the current lock.
+Release current lock.
 Must be called after operation using read/write lock is finished.

 #### `getState()`
 - Returns: `State`.

-Returns current state of lock.
+Get current state of lock.
 The states are either `Idle`, `Reading`, or `Writing`.

 ## License
 [MIT](LICENSE)